BenMcH/blog.mchone.dev/content/posts/2020-08-06-states-will-simplify-your-code/index.md

 }
 ```

-Now, with the introduction of a status field, our function only has to look at that one piece of data to properly show the user where their order is at in the process, the status.
+Now, with the introduction of a status field, our function only has to look at one piece of data to properly show the user where their order is at in the process, the status.
 An `orderPackedAt` data point missing will not leave the order in an incorrect "packing" state for all of eternity, but instead the shipping or delivery status update will eventually come along and correct the current state of the order.
 This is the idea of eventual consistency between our program and the real world.
-We've now built in fail-safes and mechanisms for correcting missed work without introducing any extra work in cases where that data is missed.
+We've now built in fail-safes for correcting missed work without introducing any extra work in cases where that data is missed.

+My hope is that the benefit of a status and the simplicity that it brings were made clear through this simple example.